xiaoyang-sde/knowledge-base/docs/programming-language/c-plus-plus/thread.md

 ## Condition Variable

-The `std::condition_variable` class is a synchronization primitive used with a `std::mutex` to block one or more threads until a seperated thread both modifies a shared variable and notifies the `std::condition_variable`.
+The `std::condition_variable` class is a synchronization primitive used with a `std::mutex` to block one or more threads until a separated thread both modifies a shared variable and notifies the `std::condition_variable`.

 - The thread that intends to change the shared variable must acquire a `std::mutex`, change the shared variable, and call `notify_one` or `notify_all` on the `std::condition_variable`, which can be done after releasing the lock.
 - The thread that intends to wait on a a `std::condition_variable` must acquire a `std::unique_lock<std::mutex>` to protect the shared variable and invokes the predicated `wait` on the `std::condition_variable`.